-- Telescopic cylinders have multiple tubular rod segments
+Telescopic cylinders have multiple tubular rod segments

-- Rod segments are called sleeves

-- Provide longer stroke

 Hydraulic Motors

 Hydraulic motors are constructed much the same as hydraulic pumps except that instead of turning mechanical force into hydraulic flow and pressure, the motor converts hydraulic flow and pressure into mechanical force and motion.
 They are typically used on cranes in the hoist circuits, where the motor powers the winch, and in the swing circuit, where the motor rotates the upper works.